Aicom

-Their games include The Mafat Conspiracy, Totally Rad and Vice: Project Doom on the Nintendo Entertainment System, Blaster Master Boy for the Game Boy and Pulstar for Neo Geo.
+Its games include The Mafat Conspiracy, Totally Rad and Vice: Project Doom on the Nintendo Entertainment System, Blaster Master Boy for the Game Boy and Pulstar for Neo Geo.

-Aicom broke off from Sammy in 1996, and with funding from SNK, became Yumekobo, producing games mainly for SNK systems.
+Aicom broke off from Sammy in 1996 and, with funding from SNK, became Yumekobo, producing games mainly for SNK systems.

-List of Aicom games
+List of games

 This is a list of Aicom games arranged by release date, the order in regions specifies where it was released first.
 This list does not include Yumekobo label games.

-List of Yumekobo games
+As Yumekobo

 This is a list of Yumekobo games arranged by release date, the order in regions specifies where it was released first.
 This list does not include Aicom label games.